 - Take two weekend excursions to Maasai Mara National Reserve and Jinja, Uganda

-None; however, preference is given to students with prior coursework/experience in health and policy studies or related fields.
+None; however, preference is given to students with prior coursework or background in health and policy studies or related fields.